Bozar/OneMoreLevel/user/doc/general.md

 ## Change Game Settings

 Edit `data/setting.json` for play testing.
+You can also change settings in debug menu by pressing `V`.
+Debug settings overwrite their counterparts in json files.

 Set `wizard_mode` to `true` to enable wizard keys.
 When in wizard mode, there is a plus sign (+) on the left side of version number.
 If you see a question mark (?) instead, it means your `setting.json` is broken.